 Your grade will be determined based on two midterm exams and a final exam.
-Each exam will count as one third of your overall grade.
+Each of your two highest exams will count as 40% of your overall grade; your lowest exam will count as 20% of your overall grade.
 If you miss an exam for a documented, university approved reason (ie., illness, official university trip), you will need to take a make-up exam.
-The make-up exam will most likely be an oral exam.
+The make-up exam could include written and oral components.
 If you miss an exam for another reason (ie., oversleep, forget the time), you will receive a zero on the exam.

-Midterm 1 will be held during a window that includes our class hours on Friday, October 15th.
-Midterm 2 will be held during a window that includes our class hours on Wednesday, November 10th.
-The final exam will be held on Thursday, December 9th during a window that overlaps our officially scheduled time between 11:30 am and 2:30 pm.
-I expect that each midterm will last approximately 40 minutes and that the final exam will last between 50 and 60 minutes.
+Midterm 1 will be held during a window that includes our class hours on Monday, January 24th.
+Midterm 2 will be held during a window that includes our class hours on Friday, February 18th.
+The final exam will be held on Monday, March 14th during a window that overlaps our officially scheduled time between 8:00 am and 11:00 am.
+I expect that each midterm will last approximately 40 minutes and that the final exam will last approximately 60 minutes.
 I also expect that most students will need approximately 10-20 minutes for setup and submission.
 If you know in advance that you cannot make an exam, please let me know as soon as possible.